vile/discord-attendance-bot/README.md

 </details>

-After the command tree has been synced, the bot no longer requires the `Send Messages` permission.
+After the command tree has been synced, the bot no longer requires the global `Send Messages` permission.

 <details>
 <summary>Properly synced commands</summary>